kristianrose/khofly/README.md

 See [CONTRIBUTING.md](https://github.com/khofly/search/blob/master/CONTRIBUTING.md) for all details.

-Also check out the [Project Board]() for all available and future tasks

-I recommend creating an issue or message me on discord [ cufta22#8160 ] to let me know what you are working on first that way we don't overwrite each other.
+I recommend creating an issue or message me on discord [ cufta22 ] to let me know what you are working on first that way we don't overwrite each other.

 ## Code of Conduct